GoIntegro/hateoas/README.md

 ?>
 ```

-And you get the following for free.
+And voilà - you get the following for free.

 ```
 GET /users